blazjerman/ESP32-Based-Sensor-PCB/README.md

   - 3.3V (Labeled "3.3V")
   - 5V (Labeled "5V")
   - 9V (Labeled "9V")
 - **USB Port**: Used for power and ESP32 flashing.
-Includes TVS diodes for protection and a 1A fuse.
+Includes ESD protection and a 1A fuse.
 - **Protection Features**:
   - RS485 protection diodes
   - Overcurrent protection on all power terminals